pulp-platform/hero/README.md

 ```
 We recommend you create an `install` subdirectory in this repository and set `HERO_INSTALL` to that.

+### Automated Installation
+For convenience, the `setup.sh` script in this folder can be executed to build all software components.
+The manual setup of those components is explained below.
+The `setup.sh` script does not generate a bitstream but uses the packaged `bitstreams/default.bit` to generate an SD card image.
+After the script has completed, one can deploy the image files to the boot partition of an SD card (as described in the *Xilinx ZCU102* section).

 ### Toolchains

 HERO has configurations for multiple base toolchains.
 The project relies on Crosstool-NG for easily building the different toolchains.
 The toolchains are installed to the `HERO_INSTALL` directory.